Skip to main content

 Tree Replacement Program

 If you have a tree on your property with branches in the primary or secondary power lines, then service reliability at your home (or your neighbor's home) will be challenged.
 Through your Cooperative's Tree Replacement Program, Farmers' Electric Cooperative will remove the troublesome tree while you pick one of four flowering ornamental trees to replace it.
 The tree will be planted by a local nursery professional at no cost to you.
-Contact the Cooperative at 660-646-4281 or 800-279-0496 to get additional information.
+Contact the Cooperative at 660-646-4281 to get additional information.

 Tags